How do I form a corporation in Oregon?

 Forming a corporation in Oregon can be very beneficial to your business, including legal protections that some other business structures don’t have.
 However, given the necessary paperwork, incorporating your business might seem overwhelming, but it doesn’t have to be.

 To officially start a corporation in Oregon, you must file the Articles of Incorporation with the Secretary of State.
 However, there are additional steps to take before and after this filing.
-To simplify the process of forming a corporation in Oregon, we’ve put together 10 easy steps to form your business:
+Read our guide to form your corporation in Oregon.
+We’ll also cover the nuances of forming an Oregon professional corporation, a corporation organized by licensed professionals like physicians, attorneys, or accountants.

 First, you’ll need to name your corporation.
-You can check the availability of your desired corporation name with the business name search database before you file.
+You can check the availability of your desired corporation name with the business name search database on the Oregon Secretary of State website before you file.
 This tool looks for the main words of the name you’re considering and compares them with other businesses in the state.

 Typically, if there are no discrepancies with your desired corporation name, you should be good to go; however, the final decision is in the hands of the filing officer when you officially file for the name.